 These are the 10 'Best Value Colleges' in Florida

-The University of South Florida in Tampa ranks in the middle of the top 10 Best Value Colleges in a new report from financial website SmartAsset.
+A college in Fort Lauderdale ranks among the Top 10 Best Value Colleges in a new report from financial website SmartAsset.

 Start the conversation, or Read more at Business Journal.